Updated 10th September 2017

 Doreen, our house guest, continues to be very disabled finding walking and seeing very difficult.
 She has an operation for the removal of a cataract this month and sees a consultant in May for a possible hip replacement.
 In herself she is well and enjoying listening to audio books and computer ministry via the church website.

 Mum Watson is also doing well and this week has moved to anotherroom in the nursing home where she has been a resident for 5 years.
 She is reconsidering our invitation of living with us in our home and we have begun the process of looking into the practicalities of it.
 We have some outside ministry opportunities booked over the next 4 months and a number of visitors from this country and overseas.
 Our itinerary is on our website as well as several mp3's which we have been able to access from other church sites.

-We continue to be very thankful for your love & support.
-Terry & Fran
+We thank you for your love and support.
+Love Terry & Fran June 2017